-Facing the uncertainty of the next step of your journey, becomes a lot easier when there is a certainty within yourself of who you are.
+Facing the uncertainty of the next step of your journey becomes a lot easier when there is a certainty within yourself of who you are.
 Although what we do and how we view life changes, during the different seasons of our lives, the truth about who we are, remains constant.

 2) Know where you’re going

-This has probably been one of most difficult things for me to figure out.
+This has probably been one of the most difficult things for me to figure out.
 Not necessarily because I’m uncertain of what I’ve been called for, but rather because there are SO many possibilities and ways to reach those goals or voice my specific message.

-As a creative, no matter how many projects you have lined up, the point remains that if there is certainty about what you are suppose to do, then that is what you should do.
+As a creative, no matter how many projects you have lined up, the point remains that if there is certainty about what you are supposed to do, then that is what you should do.
 Whichever way you look at it, the process remains very daunting.
 Because, if you are anything like me, you have at least 20 new ideas of things to pursue, every single day!